odabasi52/odabasi52.github.io/_posts/2025-06-18-pg-amaterasu.md

 ![05 - user flag](https://github.com/user-attachments/assets/d2d54009-1aca-4608-8e07-72c05649a672)

 ## Privilege Escalation
-Once inside the SSH shell as alfredo, I checked the /etc/crontab file and noticed that a backup script was being executed every minute by the root user.
+Once inside the SSH shell as alfredo, I checked the /etc/crontab and noticed that a backup script was being executed every minute by the root user.

 The script executed by the root user's cron job was quite simple.
 It first exported a custom PATH environment variable, placing /home/alfredo/restapi at the beginning.
 Then, it used standard commands like cd and tar to create a backup archive.